balkrishna37/cup_of_joe_backend/README.md

 2. Create a new item i.e coffee
 3. Create a new order
 4. Completing above, we can finally fetch the orders from orders API

+Note:
+Due to the lack of time, proper test standard wasn't followed. i.e Mockup funcions and mockup database.
+Sorry for the inconvenience.
 ```